 Sterling Capital Management provides investment advisory services to a range of clients from individuals to businesses and investment companies.
-With $56 billion in assets under management (AUM), the firm has headquarters in Charlotte, North Carolina; a branch in Raleigh, Philadelphia, San Francisco and Washington, D.C.; and three branches in Virginia.
+With billions in assets under management (AUM), the firm has headquarters in Charlotte, North Carolina; a branch in Raleigh, North Carolina; Philadelphia, Pennsylvania; San Francisco, California; Jupiter, Florida; and Washington, D.C.; and two branches in Virginia.

 Sterling Capital Management Background

 Sterling began operations in 1970.
-Today, it exists as a subsidiary of the BB&T Corporation.
-Firm president Alexander W. McAlister was one of the original partners of Trinity Capital Advisors, which eventually became Sterling.
+Today, it exists as a subsidiary of Truist Financial Corporation.
+Firm CEO Alexander W. McAlister was one of the original partners of Trinity Capital Advisors, which eventually became Sterling.

 Sterling serves individuals, high-net-worth individuals, trusts, estates, banking or thrift institutions, affiliated and non-affiliated investment companies (including mutual funds), investment advisors, pension and profit-sharing plans, charitable organizations, corporations, other business entities, insurance companies, state and municipal government entities, churches, affiliated and non-affiliated wrap programs and managed investment pools (e.g., a hedge fund).